veneziacarl/lifestyle_design/README.md

 - [x] add delete path
 - [x] add edit button functionality
 - [x] add dynamic in-line editing to description
-- [ ] add dynamic in-line editing to title
+- [x] add dynamic in-line editing to title
 - [ ] add cancel button to inline-editing
 - [ ] retain multi-line functionality in description
 - [ ] add drag-and-drop functionality
 - [x] refactor import statements to be more like `import { Card, CardActions, CardExpandable, etc.. } from 'material-ui';`
 - [ ] do wireframes and user stories/criteria
-- [ ] fix delete and edit paths to not have to use habit.id.id (change object being passed in)
+- [x] fix delete and edit paths to not have to use habit.id.id (change object being passed in)
 - [ ] change form habit type to radio button from text area
 - [ ] add monthly view
 - [ ] add yearly view
 - [ ] add infinite scroll box
 - [x] build out JSON API
-- [ ] strengthen params in API (require habit as parent param, etc)
+- [ ] strengthen params in API for update function (require habit as parent param, etc)
 - [ ] make sure blank/null can't be sent through on the ajax update success call

 _phase 2_